 - When that’s done, click “Back.”
 At the main login screen, choose the country you’d like to connect to and fire up the PureVPN service.
 Your connection should be optimized for torrenting.

 Before you start downloading torrents, it’s always advisable to anonymize your IP address.
 The best way to do so is via specialist tools like IPMagnet.

 When you get there, click the link entitled “Add this Magnet link to your downloads”, and it should start in your torrent client.
 As the test magnet downloads, you should see your IP on the IPMagnet page.
 And it should be different than your real IP address.

 Another handy tool is DoILeak, which gives you an instant readout about DNS leaks.
 If it finds anything while you are torrenting, your VPN isn’t doing its job.

 Conclusion: Is PureVPN torrent heaven or hell?

 PureVPN is a solid option for torrenting, but it’s far from the best around.
-It scores highly on encryption, unlimited bandwidth, ease of use, and features like port forwarding.
-And speeds can be very impressive on some servers.
+It scores highly on encryption, unlimited bandwidth, ease of use, plus features like split tunneling and port forwarding.
+And speeds can be very impressive on some servers too.

 However, the lack of a SOCKS5 proxy, the diversion of P2P onto servers outside the US and other major markets where torrenting is illegal, and doubts about privacy are slightly worrying.
 Overall, it’s worth trying and may deliver the features you need.
 But be prepared to look elsewhere for better performance.